 Brazil is a pretty famous destination.
-With everything from the famed Carnival destination of Rio de Janeiro, a world wonder, the Amazon Rainforest, and a whole lot of culture and history, it is AWESOME.
+With everything from the famed Carnival destination of Rio de Janeiro, a world wonder, the Amazon Rainforest, and a whole lot of culture and history, it is awesome.

-That said, Brazil isn’t always awesome.
+That said, Brazil isn’t always safe.
 Crime in Brazil is a big deal.
 This country is just as famous for injustice, poverty, and favelas (slums) as it is for everything else.
 Violence, petty theft, dodgy Uber drivers, kidnappings are not rare.

 You have every right to be sitting there wondering, “Ok, so is Brazil even safe to visit then?”